Hagia Sophia, Drama: Architecture

-In terms of architecture, the church maintains similarities with emblematic monuments of Byzantine church architecture, such as the Hagia Sophia in Thessalonica and the Dormition of the Virgin in Nicaea, Bithynia, Asia Minor, and demonstrates influences from two of the most important centers of the empire, Constantinople and Thessalonica.
+In terms of architecture, the church exemplifies the domed style with a forecourt.
+It is an almost square room with an interior length of 13,40 m. and 10,46 m, while the forecourt takes on a pi-shaped form.
+Its features maintain similarities with emblematic monuments of Byzantine church architecture, such as the Hagia Sophia in Thessalonica and the Dormition of the Virgin in Nicaea, Bithynia, Asia Minor, and demonstrates influences from two of the most important centers of the empire, Constantinople and Thessalonica.

 The Hagia Sophia church must have originally built on the highest point of the area, which would have been lower than it is today.
 Later embankments would have caused the soil to rise, with the result of the church sinking into the ground, reinforcing its stability, which might be the reason why it withstood the 1829 earthquake that destroyed the rest of Drama.
 The church as it survives today is a product of successive phases, that began as far back as Byzantine times.
 It is a transitional type with portico, topped with a dome.

-The church is an almost square room with an interior length of 13,40 m. and 10,46 m. wide.
 The original mural depicting the Dormition of the Mother of God that was covered in plaster during Ottoman times is still preserved.
 A mural dating to 1917 depicting several scenes from the Second Coming can be found on the narthex.